JoseMariaAlvarez/advancedProgrammingI.Lesson_1.2/README.md

 # advancedProgramminI.Lesson_1
-Code for lesson 1 of Advanced Programming I
+This is the code used in class for lesson 1 of Advanced Programming I.